-The aim is a reduction in the number of young people presenting as homelessness with less young people in unsuitable accommodation.
-The Homelessness Reduction Act says that we must take specific account of care leavers.
-Any homeless pathways will work in conjunction with the Care Leaver Service.
+This strategy aim to identify care leavers as a vulnerable group within Cheshire East and to specifically reduction the number of young people presenting as homeless with less young people experiencing disruption as a consequence of their care leaver journey.
+The Homelessness Reduction Act says that councils must take specific account of care leavers.
+Any homeless pathways will work in conjunction with the Care Leaver Service to prioritise the needs of care leavers.
 Options for joint training opportunities and joint meetings will be developed.

-Action Plan: 1.1: Reduce homelessness from leaving Care
+Action Plan: 2.e: Reduce homelessness from leaving Care